k8-mb/k8-mb.github.io/_posts/2018-06-22-negotiation.md

 I discover a couple of other interestingly things from this inspections.

-They calculated the difference in price that we have to pay for the parquet material, by the post-taxes price of the material we choose, against the pre-taxes price that is written in the contract.
-Since it seems obvious to me that the contract reports the pre-taxes price, I raise the objections.
+They calculated the difference in price for the parquet material, by the post-taxes price of the material we choose, against the pre-taxes price that is written in the contract.
+Since it seems obvious to me that the contract reports the pre-taxes price, I raise the objection.
 They assure me that contract reports the post-taxes.
 I take note, in order to pile this up with the other issues, however, in the invoice of the construction company, the problem is fixed.
 They are more gentlemen than fourreal's people.

 We discover that we have to pay for the installation of the tiles in the bathroom.
 Apparently, not even the construction company was aware